checkly/docs.checklyhq.com/site/content/docs/groups/_index.md

 - A specific feature in your app
 - A test suite; trigger all checks after a deployment

 > When using groups, any group-level configurations such as the runtime, activated & muted state, tags, and alert channels are inherited by all Checks in the group.
 These configurations cannot be overwritten at the individual Check level when the Check is part of a group.
+This means a check within a group with no connected alert channels *will not alert*.

 ## Key features